lyrasis/aspace-requests/README.md

 - The requester is given a chance to cancel the request (via a link).
 - An agent record is created for the requester with email for correspondence.
 - Requests can be searched for, viewed and processed by staff.
-- A requests report is available to see requests within a date range (TODO).
 - No emails =)

 ## TODO

 - Add lookup request in public ui by reference id?
+- Add requests report to summarize requests scoped by date range.
 - Privacy option (scheduled anonymization or purge of request events not "pending")

 ## Setup